kamalu-chioma/kamalu-chioma/README.md

 - 🙃 I like to play around with Python.
 I'm not limited to DS related programming.

-- ⚡ Fun fact: I love to create vector illustratons and  graphic designs.
+- ⚡ Fun fact: I love to create vector illustratons and  Graphic designs.
 </blockquote>

 <h3 align="left">My Languages and Tools: (Does not include all competencies)</h3>